Message from the CEO

 As we strive to support clinicians in their daily practice, we recognize that falls are still a leading cause of neurotrauma injuries; so as we create tools to support care we also strive to strengthen our prevention strategy to reduce the risk of these injuries from occurring.
 The Ontario Fall Prevention Collaborative continues to work closely with policy makers to better understand the tools available to support fall prevention among older adults.
 Purposed to identify gaps, the Collaborative is comprised of multi-disciplinary professionals tasked to bring effective practice to scale by first identifying the gaps within fall prevention strategy and is poised to provide expertise and solutions to guide a coordinated and effective approach to fall prevention among older adults.
-Their work has led to the development of a new screening tool and environmental scan that identify existing gaps.
+Their work has led to the development of two environmental scans that identify current knowledge about fall prevention screening and assessment tools and falls indicators.
 Engaging the communities of practice focused on both older adult and childhood falls is key to our mission to equip these networks with the tools and resources to support effective fall prevention strategy.

 As we navigate the COVID-19 pandemic, we are aware that strategies must be repositioned to address the changing needs of our community; however we will continue to advance research, knowledge mobilization and best- practice implementation in alignment with the needs of our healthcare system.
 The community has always been at the helm of our work at ONF; with the guide of our Board of Directors, commitment from our staff, collaboration with our partners and support from the province we will continue to be a catalyst for change and foster meaningful impact to build a stronger system for the neurotrauma community in Ontario.